-5.6.1 Resolution of the dichotomy and related paradoxes in NAFL

-In the NAFL theory of real numbers NPAR (see Sec.
-4.5), the only collections of real numbers that are admissible are superclasses, defined in Sec.
-4.4.
-In particular, open / half-open intervals and a countable infinity of real numbers do not exist in NPAR (see Remark 22 and Sec.
+5.7.1 Resolution of the dichotomy and related paradoxes in NAFL particular, open / half-open intervals and a countable infinity of real numbers do not exist in NPAR (see Remark 26 and Sec.
 4.5.1).
-This immediately implies that Zeno's dichotomy paradox, which requires the existence of the half-open interval of reals [0,1), cannot be formulated in NAFL.
+This immediately implies that Zeno's dichotomy paradox, which requires the existence of the half-open interval of reals [0, 1), cannot be formulated in NAFL.
 The classical definition of a supertask, which requires a countable infinity of real numbers, is also not admissible in NAFL.
-Hence paradoxes involving supertasks (such as, Thomson's lamp experiment, [36] the "beautiful supertask" of Laraudogoitia [37] and its variant wherein a baton is passed on with each elastic collision (see the infinite relay paradox in Ref.
-[17])) cannot be formulated in NAFL.
+Hence paradoxes involving supertasks (such as, Thomson's lamp experiment, [48] the "beautiful supertask" of Laraudogoitia [49] and its variant wherein a baton is passed on with each elastic collision (see the infinite relay paradox in Ref.
+[24])) cannot be formulated in NAFL.